-Response: The site survey found evidence of the Long-nosed Bandicoot utilising the site and adjacent land.
-It is likely that bandicoots use the adjacent properties and nearby bushland areas for foraging and probably resting and breeding, and they have been recorded regularly in the locality.
+Response: It is likely that bandicoots use the adjacent properties and nearby bushland areas for foraging and probably resting and breeding.
+Long-nosed Bandicoots have been recorded regularly in the locality.

-Other fauna that are likely to use site include possums, Rainbow Lorikeets, Noisy Minors, Sulphur Crested Cockatoo, Garden Skinks, Eastern Water Dragon and Brush turkeys, Crested Pigeon.
-Eastern Water Dragons and a Diamond Python skin were observed on the site during the survey.
+Other fauna that are likely to use site include possums, Rainbow Lorikeets, Noisy Minors, Sulphur Crested Cockatoo, Garden Skinks, Eastern Water Dragon and Brush turkeys, Crested Pigeon, Grey-headed Flying-fox, Eastern Water Dragons and a Diamond Python.